lsst-ts/lsst-pypackage/README.rst

 Then:

 * Create a repo and put it there.
-* Add the repo to your Travis CI account.
+* Add the repo to the LSST Jenkins server https://ts-ci.lsst.org:8080/
 * Add the repo to your ReadTheDocs account + turn on the ReadTheDocs service hook.
 * Release your package the standard Python way.
 Here's a release checklist: https://gist.github.com/audreyr/5990987